How to play bar chords

 Example of barre chords on the position of the E

-It’s a little complicated guitar technique to play bar chords but it allows you to do a lot of things.
+It’s a little complicated guitar technique but it allows you to do a lot of things.
 Among others :

 • to play musical styles such as rumba or flamenco without sounding bad,